Going Crooked

 Going Crooked is a 1926 American silent crime film produced and distributed by the Fox Film Corporation.
 It was directed by George Melford and stars Bessie Love.

 The film is preserved at the Museum of Modern Art, the George Eastman House, and the Bibliothèque nationale de France.

 Plot

-Mordaunt (von Seyffertitz) and his gang use Marie (Love) as an unwitting accomplice in the theft of the acclaimed Rajah diamond.
-During the heist, a man is killed, and innocent Rogers (Fenton) is later sentenced to death for the murder.
+Mordaunt and his gang use Marie as an unwitting accomplice in the theft of the acclaimed Rajah diamond.
+During the heist, a man is killed, and innocent Rogers is later sentenced to death for the murder.

-Marie works with District Attorney Banning (Shaw) to get Mordaunt to confess, just in time to save Rogers from the electric chair.
+Marie works with District Attorney Banning to get Mordaunt to confess, just in time to save Rogers from the electric chair.
 Marie and Shaw are married.

 Production

 For authenticity, some scenes were filmed on Ferguson Alley in Chinatown, Los Angeles.

 Reception

 The film received positive reviews, with Love and von Seyffertitz receiving high acclaim for their performances.